QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposablevms.md

 ```

 For example, `anon-whonix` has been set to use `whonix-ws-dvm` as its `default_dispvm`, instead of the system default.
-You can even set an AppVM that has also been configured as a DisposableVM Template to use itself, so DisposableVMs launched from within the AppVM/DisposableVM Template would inherit the same settings.
+You can even set an app qube that has also been configured as a DisposableVM Template to use itself, so DisposableVMs launched from within the app qube/DisposableVM Template would inherit the same settings.

 NetVM and firewall rules for DisposableVM Templates can be set as they can for a normal VM.
 By default a DisposableVM will inherit the NetVM and firewall settings of the DisposableVM Template on which it is based.
-This is a change in behaviour from R3.2, where DisposableVMs would inherit the settings of the AppVM from which they were launched.
+This is a change in behaviour from R3.2, where DisposableVMs would inherit the settings of the app qube from which they were launched.
-Therefore, launching a DisposableVM from an AppVM will result in it using the network/firewall settings of the DisposableVM Template on which it is based.
+Therefore, launching a DisposableVM from an app qube will result in it using the network/firewall settings of the DisposableVM Template on which it is based.
-For example, if an AppVM uses sys-net as its NetVM, but the default system DisposableVM uses sys-whonix, any DisposableVM launched from this AppVM will have sys-whonix as its NetVM.
+For example, if an app qube uses sys-net as its NetVM, but the default system DisposableVM uses sys-whonix, any DisposableVM launched from this app qube will have sys-whonix as its NetVM.

 **Warning:** The opposite is also true.
 This means if you have changed anon-whonix's `default_dispvm` to use the system default, and the system default DisposableVM uses sys-net, launching a DisposableVM from inside anon-whonix will result in the DisposableVM using sys-net.